-This study is the evidence we have all be waiting for, now we can indulge, guilt free, in infinite cups of tea each day… or can we?
+This study is the evidence we have all been waiting for, now we can indulge, guilt-free, in infinite cups of tea each day… or can we?
 Drinking too much tea without paying attention to the below precautions would be inadvisable – especially when keeping bone density in mind.

 Tea Drinkers & Non-Tea Drinkers